erbbysam/webRTC-data.io/README.md

 Note that there is a minor addition to what is done in webRTC.io.
 You must check rtc.connection_ok_to_send[id] to check the current status of the webRTC connection.

+Another note - please see https://github.com/erbbysam/webRTC-data.io/commit/49366c03e51aaf2af3e36da8a9dd5bf4c701d041#diff-c30413d646b060b0092f9033ace2417dL378
+This file is currently only setup to support reliable connections, backing out that one line change will bring back support for unreliable connections if you need that support

 ### Demo
 Will be posted eventually.
 For the meantime, checkout https://github.com/erbbysam/webRTCCopy/